arun-kr-reddy/notes/computer_architecture.md

   VSHFR V3 = V2 >> 1    //; 1 + VLEN - 1
   VST C = V3            //; 11 + VLEN – 1
   ```
-- **vector stripmining:** if number of data elements is larger than `VLEN` then break loops so that each iteratioon operates on `VLEN` elements in a vector register
+- **vector stripmining:** if number of data elements is larger than `VLEN` then break loops so that each iteration operates on `VLEN` elements in a vector register
   example: for 527 elements and 64-element registers, 8 iterations where `VLEN == 64`, last iteration where `VLEN == 15`
 - **scatter/gather operations:** use indirection to combine/pack elements into vector registers if vector data is not stored in a strided fashion in memory
-  vector load/store use an index vector which is added to the base registre to generate the addresses
+  vector load/store use an index vector which is added to the base register to generate the addresses
   sparse vector: vector having a relatively small number of non-zero elements, used to implement gather/scatter operations
+  gather is for loading data and scatter is for storing data
   ![](./media/computer_architecture/vector_scatter_gather_operations.png)
 - **masked operations:** is some operations should not be executed on a vector based on a dynamically determined condition
   `VMASK` register is a bit mask determining which data element should not be acted upon